How to Create Your First MCP Tool on SettleGrid

 Deploy your MCP server to any hosting provider — Vercel, Railway, Fly.io, AWS Lambda, or your own infrastructure.
 The SettleGrid SDK is runtime-agnostic: it works in Node.js, Deno, and Bun.
 For serverless deployments, the SDK batches metering events and flushes them asynchronously to avoid adding latency to your responses.

-Once deployed, publish your tool to the SettleGrid marketplace by running npx settlegrid publish.
-This command validates your configuration, creates your tool listing, and submits it for review.
+Once deployed, publish your tool from your SettleGrid dashboard (Dashboard → Tools → New Tool), or programmatically with PUT /api/tools/publish using your API key.
+Publishing validates your configuration, runs the listing quality checks, and creates your tool listing.
 Listings go live within minutes and appear in the explore page, category pages, and the Discovery API that AI agents use to find tools.

-After publishing, add the SettleGrid badge to your project's README with npx settlegrid badge.
-The badge shows your tool's pricing, category, and reputation score, and links directly to your marketplace listing.
+After publishing, add the SettleGrid badge to your project's README — copy the markdown from your tool listing page, e.g. [](https://settlegrid.ai/tools/your-slug).
+The badge links directly to your marketplace listing.
 Tools with README badges see 3x more discovery traffic because they are visible to developers browsing GitHub and npm.

 Monitor and Iterate